Patent Bar Qualifications: Category B

 Those who do not satisfy the bachelor’s degree requirement should consult the General Requirements Bulletin for a more detailed explanation of what courses may be counted.

-Additionally, there is a Category C that will allow individuals to petition to sit for the exam based on practical experience, but in my experience qualifying under this section is virtually impossible (i.e., I have NEVER seen anyone fulfill the requirements of Category C no matter who brilliant and technically sophisticated).
+Additionally, there is a Category C that will allow individuals to petition to sit for the exam based on practical experience, but in my experience qualifying under this section is virtually impossible (i.e., I have personally NEVER seen anyone fulfill the requirements of Category C no matter how brilliant and technically sophisticated).
+I have had individuals report that they have qualified to sit for the exam without any technical experience whatsoever by passing the Fundamentals of Engineering Exam (FE exam) in Michigan, but I have not independently verified these claims.

 If you do not qualify to sit for the patent bar but are close in the number of credits you can always just take a few more science courses.
 I have known many who have done this.
 The Patent Office does not seem to care where the course work is completed, as long as the courses are completed.